Murder Mystery Game AI

 Step 3: Choose Your Design Tool Wisely

-Canva (Free/Pro) offers the largest template library and pre-built vintage police report templates—ideal for beginners.
+Canva (Free/Pro) offers a large template library and pre-built vintage police report templates—ideal for beginners.
 Adobe Express provides more sophisticated design controls, while Microsoft Word works perfectly for text-heavy files.
 If you're experienced with design, Figma delivers professional-grade control.

 Start with Canva if you're new to design.
 Search "vintage police report" or "detective case file" to find templates you can customize rather than building from scratch.
-You'll save 3–5 hours of design time.
+Starting from a template can streamline your design process compared to building files from scratch.

 Step 4: Customize Templates Strategically

 Replace placeholder text with your mystery content while maintaining the template's structure.
 Update the department name, case number, and date.
 Insert your suspect and witness names, add specific evidence details, and adjust colors to match your chosen era.
-Verify all text reads at minimum 11pt font size—players shouldn't need magnifying glasses to investigate.
+Verify all text reads at a comfortable size—players shouldn't need magnifying glasses to investigate.

 Step 5: Add Weathering and Authenticity